dyne/docs/src/dynebolic/docs/bootingonusb.md

 ### On GNU+Linux

-On GNU+Linux, find the device of your USB stick, read your system messages via `dmesg` command, it should be something like `/dev/sdX` (where "X" is a letter defined by your system) then run this command as root:
+On GNU+Linux, find the device of your USB stick, read your system messages via `dmesg` command.
+This will print a lot of information.
+You can filter it by using `dmesg | grep " sd "` The name you are looking for should be something like `/dev/sdX` (where "X" is a letter defined by your system).
+Read the information carfeully, because it will include de `sdX` name of the main drive of your computer.
+Once you've determined the name of your USB stick, run this command as root:

 `dd bs=4M if=dynebolicIV.iso of=/dev/sdX status=progress && sync`